-Hurricane Beryl slams into Texas coast
+Beryl hits Texas with heavy rain, strong winds as it moves across US state

 Record-breaking heatwave threatens 130 million people in US

-Registered as a Category 1 hurricane, Beryl is expected to cause “considerable flash and urban flooding” but will likely weaken to a tropical storm on Monday and to a tropical depression on Tuesday, according to the NHC.
+Hours later, it was downgraded to a tropical storm, but the NHC warned that damaging winds and flash flooding would continue as Beryl pushes inland.

+“Life-threatening storm surge and heavy rainfall is ongoing across portions of Texas.
+Damaging winds ongoing along the coast, with strong winds moving inland,” it said.

 Before reaching Texas, Beryl had swept through Jamaica, Grenada, and Saint Vincent and the Grenadines, at times reaching Category 5 wind strengths, the highest level.

 It toppled buildings and power lines and killed at least 11 people.

 The storm weakened after cutting through the Caribbean but resurged into a Category 1 hurricane as it crossed the warm waters of the Gulf of Mexico.